 - Criminal conviction

 - Alcohol abuse

 - Physical or mental abuse

 If you’re wondering if something not listed qualifies under the fault category, it’s best to ask your lawyer.
 They can discuss past legal precedent, as well as possible alternatives you might qualify for.

 Choosing Between the Two Types of Divorce

-Both have their advantages and disadvantages.
+Both types of divorce have advantages and disadvantages.
 No-fault divorces tend to be faster, cheaper and less acrimonious than fault-based ones.
-Plus, private matters won’t get aired in a very public courtroom, something you may want to consider depending on your or your spouse’s standing in the community.
+Plus, private matters won’t get aired in a very public courtroom.
+This is something you may want to consider depending on your or your spouse’s standing in the community.

 However, some states take the reason and fault into consideration when allocating property, funds, and alimony.
-Others require long waiting periods for no-fault divorces, something you may want to avoid depending on the circumstances.
+Others require long waiting periods for no-fault divorces.
+This is something you may want to avoid depending on the circumstances.

-Your best bet is to consult with an attorney about all of your options and the pros and cons associated with each choice.
+So, your best bet is to consult with an attorney about all of your options and discuss the pros and cons associated with each choice.

 Still have questions?
 You don’t have to keep waiting to find answers about grounds for divorce.
-Call 770.475.2521 to ask the Reeder Law Firm now, and get help.
+Contact our family law attorneys in Cumming, GA now, and get help.